-They also look wonderful, are available in a wide range on non-fade colors, and can be manufactured with wood grain detail added.
-In fact, the detailing is so good, you’ll have to physically touch the chair to identify if its wood or plastic.
+They also look wonderful, are available in a wide range of non-fade colors, and can be manufactured with wood grain detail added.
+In fact, the detailing is so good, you’ll have to physically touch the chair to identify if it’s wood or plastic.

 They’re also excellent for the environment.
 Recycled plastic Adirondack chairs are guaranteed for up to 20 years, no trees are harmed in the making of these chairs, and by recycling the plastic, we don’t have to manufacture more.

 Warm water and sponge, or light hosing down at the start of the season is all that’s necessary for terms of care and maintenance.
 No rubbing down, and re-painting, or re-staining and varnishing is necessary with Polywood chairs.

 Costing usually between $280 – $400 Polywood or recycled plastic Adirondack chairs are certainly not cheap.
 With long guarantees there designed to last a lifetime.

 Being plastic there is an endless choice of colors, and with wood look-a-like finishes offered as well, they are something for everyone.

 Average dimensions, weight 45 – 60 lbs length 33 – 38 x width 30 – 34 x Height 38 – 43 inches.

 Though the Adirondack is a truly classic design, you’ll find several variations, and additions to enable you to build your ideal garden suite.

 So as well as the classic chair, there are ottoman (footstool) options to compliment your chair, as well as recliner and rocker variations.
 Matching tables can also be added as required.